15 Foods You Should Never Buy Generic

 Something like mixed nuts doesn’t have a lot of ingredients—maybe nuts, sea salt, and one or two more things.
 So you probably won’t find a ton of variation between brands, says Keri Gans, RD, author of The Small Change Diet.
 Breakfast cereals, on the other hand, can have ingredients lists several inches long.
 “I’d be looking closely at how much added sugar is in it?
 How much fiber?” she says.

 One carton may look like any other, but all eggs are not created equal, says Gans.
 It all depends on what the chickens that laid them have been fed.
 Her brand of choice, Eggland’s Best, has six times more vitamin D than other brands, and less saturated fat.
-Check out these secrets for healthy grocery shopping.
+If you want to put a better meal on the table, try these secrets for healthy grocery shopping.

 There are so many brand-name yogurts on the market that just choosing among those can be difficult.
 “It’s usually a matter of taste,” says Gans.
 Shoppers will gravitate toward whatever has the texture and flavor they most prefer.
 Some generic brands sneak in extra sugar or other additives, as well, so it’s best to check the label.